On June 14, 2023, the Peoria Freedom & Remembrance Memorial becomes a reality!

 • To find out more about our volunteer team and to reach us, please see the contact page

-Also, enjoy this video, which tells the story of Moffatt Cemetery and the efforts to honor those who rest there still.
-You’ll notice a slight name change for the project from memorial park to memorial.
-We did this to better reflect the vision as it has developed.
+Also, enjoy this video, which also tells the story of Moffatt Cemetery and the efforts to honor those who rest there still.

 Looking forward, the hope is that a grander vision will eventually be realized – a true gateway to the city of Peoria, building on our history, looking forward to the future, and rooted in freedom.

-Thank you for your interest and support.
-Onward!
+Thank you again for your interest and support!